rabbitmq/rabbitmq-oauth2-tutorial/README.md

 The [Rich Authorization Request](https://oauth.net/2/rich-authorization-requests/) extension provides a way for OAuth clients to request fine-grained permissions during an authorization request.
 It moves away from the concept of Scopes and instead define a rich permission model.

 RabbitMQ supports JWT tokens compliant with this specification.
-Here is a sample JWT token where we have stripped out all the other attributes and left only the relevant ones for this specification:
+Here is a sample JWT token where you have stripped out all the other attributes and left only the relevant ones for this specification:

 ```